 In the most basic of headline terms, planning allows the business to set goals, manage time efficiently, allocate resources, prepare for uncertainty and grow existing business.

 The strategy digs down into the detail of the plan.

-What Does a Successful Business Plan and Strategy Involve?
+What Does a Successful HR and Business Strategy Involve?